-- the exchange of the 4.875% senior unsecured notes that had a maturity date of April 15, 2020 (the "2020 Notes") and the 5.75% senior unsecured notes due August 2022 (the "2022 Notes") into new secured notes on terms reasonably satisfactory to the Company; - the coordination of the action filed by the State of New York against the Company to allow the Specialty Generics Subsidiaries sufficient time to arrange for pre-arranged filings under Chapter 11; - the support and participation of a supermajority of all claimants with opioid-related claims, including a future claims representative (if one is deemed necessary by the Company in consultation with an ad hoc committee of certain Supporting Claimants or their representatives (the "AHC")), against the Company on terms satisfactory to the Company; - the resolution of U.S. Department of Justice ("DOJ") civil and criminal claims against the Company on reasonable terms; - the agreement by and between the Company and the Supporting Claimants to an injunction governing the sale and distribution of opioids by the Specialty Generics Subsidiaries, compliance with which is expected to protect the Company from further opioid-related liability, on terms satisfactory to the Company, with such terms to be binding on the Specialty Generics Subsidiaries and any buyers thereof or successors thereto: - the treatment of potential indemnification claims of Covidien plc on terms satisfactory to the Company and the AHC; - the disclosure by the Company of a subset of its litigation documents to be made publicly available as part of an industry-wide document disclosure program, subject to scope and protocols to be negotiated by the parties' informed representatives; - the entry of a judgment between the Company and the Centers for Medicare & Medicaid Services ("CMS") and the entry by the Company into any other legal judgments or settlements, each on such terms and at such levels as may be acceptable to the Company, such that the Company is able to make all payments required under the terms of the Litigation Settlement (such condition to the Litigation Settlement, the "Medicaid Lawsuit Condition"); - the resolution and settlement of certain outstanding intercompany indebtedness between the Specialty Generics Subsidiaries and the Company's other subsidiaries and the entry into a shared services agreement between the Specialty

-Generics Subsidiaries and certain other subsidiaries of the Company, as the case may be, in each case on terms reasonably satisfactory to the Company, subject to consent of the AHC;

-- a rights offering or a shareholder vote to satisfy any applicable legal requirements relating to the issuance of the warrants, in a manner reasonably acceptable to the Company and the AHC; and - · the satisfaction such other conditions as may be mutually agreed to by the Company and the AHC.
+- the exchange of the 2020 Notes and the 5.75% senior unsecured notes due August 2022 (the "2022 Notes") into new secured notes on terms reasonably satisfactory to the Company; - the coordination of the action filed by the State of New York against the Company to allow the Specialty Generics Subsidiaries sufficient time to arrange for pre-arranged filings under Chapter 11;

+- the support and participation of a supermajority of all claimants with opioid-related claims, including a future claims representative (if one is deemed necessary by the Company in consultation with an ad hoc committee of certain Supporting Claimants or their representatives (the "AHC")), against the Company on terms satisfactory to the Company; - the resolution of U.S. Department of Justice ("DOJ") civil and criminal claims against the Company on reasonable terms; - the agreement by and between the Company and the Supporting Claimants to an injunction governing the sale and distribution of opioids by the Specialty Generics Subsidiaries, compliance with which would be expected to protect the Company from further opioid-related liability, on terms satisfactory to the Company, with such terms to be binding on the Specialty Generics Subsidiaries and any buyers thereof or successors thereto; - · the treatment of potential indemnification claims of Covidien plc on terms satisfactory to the Company and the AHC; - the disclosure by the Company of a subset of its litigation documents to be made publicly available as part of an industry-wide document disclosure program, subject to scope and protocols to be negotiated by the parties' informed representatives; - the entry of a judgment between the Company and CMS and the entry by the Company into any other legal judgments or settlements, each on such terms and at such levels as may be acceptable to the Company, such that the Company is able to make all payments required under the terms of the Opioid-Related Litigation Settlement (such condition to the Opioid-Related Litigation Settlement, the "Medicaid Lawsuit Condition"); - the resolution and settlement of certain outstanding intercompany indebtedness between the Specialty Generics Subsidiaries and the Company's other subsidiaries and the entry into a shared services agreement between the Specialty Generics Subsidiaries and certain other subsidiaries of the Company, as the case may be, in each case on terms reasonably satisfactory to the Company, subject to consent of the AHC; - a rights offering or a shareholder vote to satisfy any applicable legal requirements relating to the issuance of the warrants, in a manner reasonably acceptable to the Company and the AHC; and - the satisfaction such other conditions as may be mutually agreed to by the Company and the AHC.